-For A level Art you will need at least a grade 4 at GCSE in Art and a 4.5 average in English.
+For A level Art you will need at least a grade 4 at GCSE in Art and a 4 average in English.
 To succeed you will need to be able to plan and develop ideas in a creative way and be able to finish your work for display at the end of the course.
-Students will also need to demonstrate an interest in and a commitment to the subject and complete a summer assignment.

 Over the two year linear course you will complete a range of workshops and projects in the first year and a half, which will come together to form your coursework which is Component 1.
-You will then produce a further unit, Component 2, in response to the exam theme in the spring term of the final year.
-Component 1: Practical work, Supporting Studies and Personal Study (60%) The course allows you the opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media and processes, and refine your ideas towards producing personal resolved outcome(s).
+You will then produce a further unit.
+Component 2, in response to the exam theme in the spring term of the final year.
+Component 1: Practical work, Supporting Studies and Personal Study (60%) The course allows you the opportunities to generate and develop ideas, research primary and contextual sources. record practical and written observations, experiment with media and processes, and refine your ideas towards producing personal resolved outcome(s).
 Supporting Studies and Practical Work will comprise of a portfolio of development work and outcomes based on themes and ideas developed from both given and personal starting points.
 We deliver structured workshops at the start of the course to build skills and confidence in the formal elements of drawing, painting, print making, digital media and sculpture.
-The strength of our course is linking to professional practice and the wide range of that students demonstrate.
+The strength of our course is linking to professional practice and the wide range of independence and creative skills that students demonstrate.
 We also expect students to attend exhibitions in their own time and offer the opportunity of a trip to New York during the two year course.
 The Personal Study will be evidenced through critical written communication showing contextual research and understanding of between 1000 and 3000 words of continuous prose.
 The Personal Study comprises 18% of the total qualification.

-Component 2: Externally

-Set Assignment (40%) This Component represents the culmination of the A level course.
+Component 2: Externally Set Assignment (40%) This Component represents the culmination of the A level course.
 There are two major elements: Preparatory studies and the 15-hour period of sustained focus.
-This assignment will be externally set and consists of one broad-based theme and suggested starting points, released on 1st February of the second year.
-Students have from the 1st February until the commencement of the final 15- hour period of sustained focus to develop preparatory studies into a finished outcome or series of outcomes using the skills and knowledge they have gained through Component 1.
+This assignment will be externally set and consists of one broadbased theme and suggested starting points, released on 1st February of the second year.
+Students have from the 1st February until the commencement of the final 15- hour period of sustained focus to develop preparatory studies into a finished outcome or series of outcomes using the skills and knowledge they have

 Many of our students go on to Art Foundation courses at the major art schools and we can assist students with advice on portfolio preparation to support this progression.
 Following this they take up places on degree courses.
-There are many careers in art, craft and design including advertising, marketing, design, architecture, publishing, media, conservation, restoration, illustration, web design, sculpture, painting and print making and other professions looking for creative independence and creative skills that students demonstrate.
-We also expect students to attend exhibitions in their own time and offer the opportunity of a trip to New York during the two year people.
-The Art Department has very high expectations and believes that everyone can be an artist and that every student has the potential to produce work of the highest standard.
+There are many careers in art, craft and design including advertising, marketing, design, architecture, publishing, media, conservation, restoration, illustration, web design, sculpture, painting and print making and other professions looking for creative people.
+The Art Department has very high expectations and gained through Component 1.

+believes that everyone can be an artist and that every student has the potential to produce work of the highest standard.